monoclecat/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 - **🟢 Action**: From the _**Project**_ tab select all the foreground Prefabs located in `Assets/Samples/Perception/<Perception Package Version>/Tutorial Files/Foreground Objects/Phase 1/Prefabs`, and add a `RotationRandomizerTag` component to them.

 Randomizers execute according to their order within the list of Randomizers added to your Scenario.
-If you look at the list now, you will notice that `ForegroundObjectPlacementRandomizer` is coming after `RotationRandomizer`, therefore, foreground objects will NOT be included in the rotation randomizations, even though they are carrying the proper RandomizerTag.
+If you look at the list now, you will notice that `ObjectPlacementRandomizer` is coming after `RotationRandomizer`, therefore, foreground objects will NOT be included in the rotation randomizations, even though they are carrying the proper RandomizerTag.
 To fix that:

-- **🟢 Action**: Drag `ForegroundObjectPlacementRandomizer` using the striped handlebar (on its left side) and drop it above `RotationRandomizer`.
+- **🟢 Action**: Drag `ObjectPlacementRandomizer` using the striped handlebar (on its left side) and drop it above `RotationRandomizer`.

 Your full list of Randomizers should now look like the screenshot below: